 Ferrous Sulfate Structure – FeSO4

 Iron(II) Sulfate or Ferrous sulfate denotes a range of salt.
-The formula is salt is FeSO4.xH2O.
+The formula for salt is FeSO4.xH2O.
 Heptahydrates are the most common form of salt.
-The hydrated salt is used medically for treating iron deficiency.
+Hydrated salt is used medically for treating iron deficiency.
 It can also be used for various industrial applications as well.
 The Iron(II) sulfates dissolve in water to give the same aqua complex.
 This aqua complex has octahedral geometry.
 The formula of the aqua complex is [Fe(H2O)6]2+.
 It is paramagnetic.

 Physical Properties of Ferrous Sulfate- FeSO4

 Chemical formula- FeSO4

 Anhydrous ferrous sulfate- 151.91 g/mol

 Anhydrous- White crystals

 Monohydrate- Yellowish white crystals

 Melting point- 56-64°C